ssenmosip/mosip-temp-documentation/ID-Authentication-APIs.md

   "requestedAuth": {
     "otp": true,
     "demo": false,
+    "partialDemo" : false, //In case we want to get approximate demo match so small spelling mistakes are ignored just like the old style soundex kind of impl
     "bio": false
   },
   "consentObtained": true,
   "individualId": "9830872690593682",
   "individualIdType": "VID",
-  "sessionKey": "<encrypted (RSA OAEP) with MOSIP public key and encoded session key>", "keyIndex": "<thumbprint of the public key certficate used for enryption of sessionKey.
+  "sessionKey": ["<encrypted (RSA OAEP) with MOSIP public key and encoded session key for first biometric>", "<encrypted (RSA OAEP) with MOSIP public key and encoded session key for second biometric>"], "keyIndex": "<thumbprint of the public key certficate used for enryption of sessionKey.
 This is necessary for key rotaion>",
   //Identity Request
-  "request": {// This element should be encrypted and encoded using session key AES GCM
+  "request": {// This element should be encrypted using the first session key AES GCM and Base64 encoded
     "timestamp": "2019-02-15T10:01:56.086+05:30 - ISO format timestamp",
     "factors": {
       "otp": "123456",